Edt12/Group-Messaging-App/README.md

 # Group-Messaging-App
-My attempt at making something that does a similar thing to microsft teams
+My attempt at making something that does a similar thing to microsoft teams